vantezzen/react-cookie-banner/README.md

 Optionally, you can pass a `privacyPolicyUrl` prop to add a link to your privacy policy to the cookie banner.
 If none is provided `/privacy` will be used.

 Additionally, you can set the `lang` prop to one of the supported languages (e.g. `de` for German) to change the language of the cookie banner or provide your own texts using the prop.
-If you do not supply a `lang` prop or explicitly set it to `"auto"`, the texts will be in the user's browser language or english as a fallback.
+If you do not supply a `lang` prop, the texts will be in the user's browser language or english as a fallback.

 ```jsx
 import { CookieBanner } from "@vantezzen/react-cookie-banner";